Dani Martín (footballer, born 1997)

-Daniel Jesús "Dani" Martín Gil (born 31 May 1997), sometimes known as Dani Flaco, is a Spanish footballer who plays for Calvo Sotelo Puertollano CF as a left back.
+Daniel Jesús "Dani" Martín Gil (born 31 May 1997), sometimes known as Dani Flaco, is a Spanish professional footballer who plays for Bulgarian First League club Cherno More Varna as a left back.

 Club career

 Born in Las Palmas, Canary Islands, Martín joined UD Las Palmas' youth setup in 2005, aged eight.
 He made his senior debut with the C-team during the 2015–16 season, in the regional leagues.

 Martín was definitely promoted to the reserves in Segunda División B ahead of the 2018–19 campaign, but was only sparingly used.
 On 20 July 2019, he signed a new one-year deal with the club, and became a regular starter for the B's afterwards.

 Martín made his first team debut on 17 November 2019, starting in a 1–2 away loss against CD Mirandés in the Segunda División championship.
 On 31 August 2021, he moved to Segunda División RFEF side Calvo Sotelo Puertollano CF.